I love to travel through reading, and it inspires my writing. Check out these titles:

 Cyn joins Robin and Millie on the cruise when her “Cary Grant” gets too serious too fast.
 And Sandy runs to Cyn for motherly comfort when her shipboard romance blows up.

 Four women, four islands, and a seven-night cruise to Paradise.
-Is there life after they go Hawaiian or will they end up singing the Blues?
+Is there life after Hawaii, or will they end up singing the Blues?

 LETTERS ON BALBOA ISLAND